miku/solrbulk/docs/solrbulk.md

 ## PERFORMANCE

-Real-world performance data point: Indexing 150M 2K documents on a single server with 8+ cores and ample RAM can be at sustained 5K docs/s.
+Real-world performance data point: Indexing 150M 2K documents on a single server with 8+ cores and ample RAM runs at sustained 5K docs/s.

 ## BUGS